Unearth discography

 The following is a comprehensive discography of Unearth, an American metalcore band who have sold over 500,000 albums worldwide.
 They have released eight studio albums and three EPs to date.
-The group was formed in 1998, and following their debut EP Above the Fall of Man which was released in 1999 they signed with to Eulogy Recordings to release their debut album The Stings of Conscience in 2001.
-They then signed with Metal Blade Records to release their second studio album The Oncoming Storm which debuted at number 105 on the Billboard 200.
+The group was formed in 1998, and following their debut EP, Above the Fall of Man, which was released in 1999 they signed with to Eulogy Recordings to release their debut album, The Stings of Conscience, in 2001.
+They then signed with Metal Blade Records to release their second studio album, The Oncoming Storm, which debuted at number 105 on the Billboard 200.

-In 2006 they released III: In the Eyes of Fire which became their highest charting album on the Billboard 200 peaking at number 35, it debuted at number 2 on the U.S. Independent Charts.
-In March of 2008 they released a Video album titled Alive from the Apocalypse.
-Later that same year they followed this up with their 4th studio album The March which debuted at number 45 on the Billboard 200.
-The bands 5th album Darkness in the Light was released in 2011 and debuted at number 72 on the Billboard 200.
+In 2006 they released III: In the Eyes of Fire, which became their highest-charting album on the Billboard 200 peaking at number 35, it debuted at number 2 on the U.S. Independent Charts.
+In March 2008 they released a Video album titled Alive from the Apocalypse.
+Later that same year they followed this up with their 4th studio album, The March, which debuted at number 45 on the Billboard 200.
+The band's 5th album, Darkness in the Light, was released in 2011 and debuted at number 72 on the Billboard 200.

-They then signed with eOne Music to release their 6th studio album Watchers of Rule which debuted at 105 on the Billboard 200.
+They then signed with eOne Music to release their 6th studio album, Watchers of Rule, which debuted at 105 on the Billboard 200.
 They then signed with Century Media to release Extinction(s) in 2018.
-Their most recent album The Wretched; the Ruinous was released in 2023.
+Their most recent album, The Wretched; the Ruinous, was released in 2023.